California Becomes the 31st State and Capital Punishment is Delegated to the Counties

 On numerous occasions the execution was botched, with the murderer’s head being snapped off from the fall (Marshall Martin, Contra Costa County, 1874) or the noose coming untied during the drop, necessitating a “do over.”
 Once in El Dorado County both nooses of two men being hanged together came untied during the drop and the proceedings had to be staged a second time (James Logan, William Lipsey, 1854).

-San Francisco Sheriffs conducted twenty-six executions.
+During the time California's counties were responsible for capital punishment, San Francisco Sheriffs conducted eighteen executions.
 The first two were held in public, with up to ten thousand spectators attending, creating a circus-like atmosphere.
 To avoid such spectacles, in 1856 Sheriff David Scannell moved the executions to a gallows erected for the occasion in the enclosed yard of the county jail on Broadway.
 Several hundred spectators were invited to attend, mostly public officials, the press and civic leaders.
 Moving the executions to the jail yard did not, however, eliminate gawkers, as people eager to catch a glimpse congregated behind the jail on Telegraph Hill and on nearby rooftops.
 As many as a thousand of the curious gathered in the street in front of the jail for each execution, even though they could see nothing except perhaps the removal of the body after the execution.

 In 1866, Sheriff Henry Davis changed the protocol yet again by creating a makeshift gallows inside the county jail, using a cross beam attached to the rooftop windows and a hinged platform added to the second floor walkway.
 Invited spectators stood on the walkway in front of the second floor cells and in the center aisle on the first floor.
 The body of the executed man dropped right in front of the first floor audience.
 San Francisco executions remained inside the jail in this fashion until state law removed executions from the counties to the state prison in 1891.